Dipan2004/Zeno-/README.md

 ## Current Focus and Tradeoffs

-ZENO is strongest as a local assistant runtime and orchestration project.
+ZENO is strong as a local assistant runtime and orchestration project.
 It emphasizes controllable execution, deterministic routing, and safe tool use over polished UI or cloud-scale deployment.
-Some integrations are optional, environment-specific, or credential-gated, but the core project structure already reflects the kind of ownership, debugging discipline, and system decomposition expected in serious software engineering work.
+Some integrations are optional, environment-specific, or credential-gated, but the core project structure already reflects the kind of ownership, debugging discipline, and system decomposition expected in serious software engineering work.I am still working on this project.

-## Resume-Ready Summary

-Built a local AI assistant runtime in Python with agent-based task orchestration, low-latency request routing, sandboxed command execution, model fallback handling, structured observability, reminder memory, and optional voice interfaces for real machine-side workflows.